 Smart 24×7 Tech

 I don’t really like wearing watches outside of sport but this blog forces me to.
 Consequently, I don’t really want a smartwatch.
-However, I have included this section because my partner LOVES Polar products and was very impressed with both the Polar Ignite as well as the Oura Ring.
+However, I have included this section because my partner LOVES Polar products and was very impressed with both the Polar Ignite as well as the OTHER Ring.

 Once Black Friday dropped the price of the Garmin Varia Radar lights to a sensibel level, a lot of you bought one.
 I already had mine and it’s now my go-to light and early-warning system.
 It’s a great product even if it can sometimes beep too much and require charging more than it should.
 If I was richer and more generous, I would have bought all my cycling friends one for Christmas as I’d rather they didn’t die and kept cycling with me.
 Instead I’m probably going to be giving a few of them some old power meters in a few months time.